JuliaLang/julia/doc/manual/strings.rst

 There are situations when you want to construct a string or use string semantics, but the behavior of the standard string construct is not quite what is needed.
-For these kinds of situations, Julia provides *non-standard string literals*.
+For these kinds of situations, Julia provides :ref:`non-standard string literals <man-non-standard-string-literals2>`.
 A non-standard string literal looks like a regular double-quoted string literal, but is immediately prefixed by an identifier, and doesn't behave quite like a normal string literal.
+Regular expressions, as described below, are one example of a non-standard string literal.
+Other examples are given in the :ref:`metaprogramming
+<man-non-standard-string-literals2>` section.

 Regular Expressions
 -------------------